-It should be noted that Lt.
+It is known that once in the camp, the POWs were taken into a large field where they were counted, searched, and all extra clothing that they had was taken from them and not returned.
+Blankets, knives, and matches were taken from them.
+If a man was found to have Japanese money on them, they were taken to the guardhouse.
+2nd Lt.
 Jack Merrifield was present when Nelson reached Camp O’Donnell.
 According to Merrifield, the Japanese went through Nelson’s baggage and found a Japanese battle flag.
 This fact was confirmed by Capt.
 Alvin Poweleit.
-After finding the flag, he was separated from the other POWs – with anyone else found to have Japanese items – and held is a separate area of the camp.
+After finding the flag, he was separated from the other POWs.

-The Japanese executed any American found with Japanese “war prizes.”
+The Japanese executed any American found with Japanese what they called “war prizes.”
+Accounts from the camp state that over several days the POWs heard the sound of gunshots to the south of the camp.
 According to Capt.
 Alvin Poweleit, the 192nd’s chief medical officer, Nelson, with three other men, was shot.
+In Nelson’s case, he was found to have a small Japanese flag on him.
 After being shot several times, Nelson did not die.
 Poweleit reported that the Japanese buried him, but that he crawled out of the grave.
 He was helped by friendly Filipinos and turned over to guerrillas.
 He spent nineteen months with the guerrillas before coming down with dysentery and dying.

 This story seemed to be confirmed by information from the family which states that the Americans found with anything Japanese were made to stand in front of a grave on June 15, 1942.
 An American colonel is said to have said, “Oh God, they can’t do this horrible thing!”
 As the last order, he told the men, “Men.
 Die like Americans!”
 The Japanese sprayed the group with bullets and the men fell into the grave.
 Nelson fell into the grave but was still alive.
 When he regained consciousness, he found himself pinned down by the dead.
 A Filipino, who also survived, worked with Nelson and the men freed themselves.
-The two men escaped into the jungle where they met up with guerrillas.
+The two men escaped into the jungle and went their separate ways.
+In the jungle, Nelson met up with Filipino guerrillas.

 Major Havelock D. Nelson was buried in Plot N, Row 18, Grave 176, at the American Military Cemetery outside of Manila.
 He was posthumously awarded the Silver Star and Legion of Merit.
 On June 14, 2007, an inactive American Legion post was reestablished as the Havelock D. Nelson American Legion Post in West Chester, Ohio.
 Although he may never have known it, he was held in high regard by his men.